 Flash memory standards

 Flash memory standards go beyond the primary groupings of SLC, MLC, TLC and their successors.
 Internal and external connectivity standards are also worth noting, as the typical link-up approaches are beginning to shift.

-As for internal connectivity, SAS remains the leading flash interconnect, but vendors are now gradually replacing SAS technology with NVMe, according to George Crump, president of Storage Switzerland, an IT analyst firm focusing on storage and virtualization.
+As for internal connectivity, SAS remains the leading flash interconnect, but vendors are now gradually replacing SAS technology with NVMe, according to George Crump, former president of Storage Switzerland, an IT analyst firm focusing on storage and virtualization.
 NVMe offers the benefit of being optimized for interaction with memory storage.
 The flash drive, as a result, spends less time waiting for I/O requests, which paves the way for NVMe to supersede SAS as the connection method, Crump said.

 Another key standard is NVMe-oF, versions of which support Fibre Channel and Ethernet networks.
 NVMe-oF targets external connectivity, providing the advantages of internal NVMe across the network.